straz/artificialtrust/_definitions/trust.md

 A computation shortcut, representing a firm belief in something.
 Trust reduces the computation needed to be sure of a result, by relying on computation that has already been done (either by others or by oneself).

-Without trust, decisions could take infinite effort, since every result would need to be re-checked again and again.
+Without trust, a decision could potentially take infinite effort, since every computational result that the decision relies on would need to be re-checked again and again.

 ### Artificial trust
 A false computational shortcut.
 Artificial trust closely resembles